jacksonnn60/IMDBTestAppUIKit/README.md

 # IMDBTestAppUIKit
-This app wrote using MVVM but not for real purposes and needed, just for visualize a big APP struct
+This app wrote using MVVM on events + Coordinator but not for real purposes and needs, just to visualize a big APP architecture.
+There is no DI system so to upgrade the real app you should add that !